n2048-creative-technology/hybrid-led-controller/README.md

 ## Features

-- Two sources:
+- Three sources:
-  - Video: play a video and downsample to a 12×19 grid.
+  - Video/Image: play a video or load a still image (treated as a static frame) and downsample to a 12×19 grid.
   - MIDI Pattern: animated line pattern with full controls via KORG nanoKONTROL2.
+  - Webcam: live camera capture downsampled to the grid.
 - Serial sender:
   - Streams LED frames over serial to a host ESP32, which relays via ESP‑NOW to satellites.
 - Mapping options: column rotation, serpentine wiring, vertical flip, brightness control.